National Union of Agricultural and Allied Workers: Formation and early years

 In Norfolk, farm workers sought the help of Liberal counciller and trade union activist George Edwards.
-Edwards had previously been involved with union organising, but initially believed he wasn't equal to the task.
+Edwards had previously been involved with union organising, but initially believed he was not equal to the task.
 After being convinced by his wife, Charlotte Edwards, George Edwards agreed to help establish a farmworker's union.
 In early June, Edwards began making use of his connections with union activists and Liberal members to raise funds.
 While some supporting Liberals expressed scepticism, two Liberal MPs — George Nicholls and Richard Winfrey — pledged to attend the founding the conference in addition their donations.

 Through this, £10 in funds were raised.
 Although the cost of hosting a conference at the Angel Hotel in North Walsham was £11, Edwards himself funded the difference out of his own pocket.
 With this, the conference was held on 20 July 1906, with attending Norfolk agricultural workers voting to establish the Eastern Counties Agricultural Labourers & Small Holders Union.

 George Edwards was the union's inaugural General Secretary, and was paid 13 shillings a week.
 Other leadership positions were held by George Nicholls, the union's first president, and Richard Winfrey, its first treasurer.
-The remainder of its Executive Committee consisted of J. Binder, J. Sage, William G. Codling, Herbert Day, J. Bly, C. Holman and J. Stibbins.
+The remainder of its executive committee consisted of J. Binder, J. Sage, William G. Codling, Herbert Day, J. Bly, C. Holman and J. Stibbins.
 Much of the union's early leadership were trade union moderates associated with the Liberal Party, and shyed away from any actions they considered militant.
 George Edwards himself described strike action as a horror, and often worked to prevent strikes.

 The first three branches of the union were in Norfolk, One in St Faith's (former stronghold of Joseph Arch's old National Agricultural Labourers Union), one in Kenninghall, and one in Shipham.
 By the end of 1906, the union had established fifty-seven branches, and had a total of 1,600 members.

 Split from the Liberals and affiliation to Labour

 In March 1910, major strikes for better pay and conditions broke out in the Norfolk villages of Trunch, and spread to Knapton and St Faith's.
 At St Faith's, the 105 union men were on strike from May 1910 until February 1911 for 1 shilling a week extra.
 The strike action was unsuccessful, with many union members supicious of the Liberal Party undermining them.
 As a result, at the Union's February 1911 Fakenham conference, the Union's members voted to affiliate to the Labour Party and the Trades Union Congress (TUC).

-From 1911 until 1923, Walter Robert Smith was Honourary President of the Union.
+From 1911 until 1923, Walter Robert Smith was Honorary President of the Union.

 The organisation changed its name in 1912 to the National Agricultural Labourers and Rural Workers Union (NALRWU), and in the same year officially registered as an Approved Society under the National Insurance Act 1911.
 Through a £500 grant by the TUC, in 1913 the union was able to afford two salaried organisers.
 George Edwards stood down as General Secretary in 1913, then took up the post of President.